tencentyun/intlcloud-documents/yehe_doc/人工智能/人脸核身/反光活体接入文档/慧眼海外版Android SDK 集成文档_intl_en.md

 #### 1. Dependent environment

-The current FaceID SDK for Android is applicable to API 19 (Android 4.4) and above.
+The current eKYC SDK for Android is applicable to API 19 (Android 4.4) and above.